"Can you two not at least save it until after breakfast?" Karl Jenkins grumbled from across the dormitory.

 "No, I do," said Albus quickly.
 "It's - er - a really thoughtful gift.
 I'm actually surprised it's taken you this long to give me anything to do with Dumbledore.
 Usually, it's the first thing people think of, because of my name."

-"Well, this is the first gift-giving occasion since I found out you're gay," said Scorpius.
+"Well, this is the first gift-giving occasion that's come up since I found out you're gay," said Scorpius with a shrug.

-Albus looked at him, confused.
+Albus stared at him, baffled.
 "What does that have to do with anything?"

 Albus's mouth dropped open, and his eyebrows sprang toward his hairline.
 "Dumbledore was gay?"